wildfoundry/dataplicity-lomond/docs/guide.rst

 The server will respond by sending a close packet of its own.
 Only when this echoed close packet is received will the WebSocket close the underlaying socket.
-This allows both ends of the connection to finish what they are doing, without losing data.
+This allows both ends of the connection to finish what they are doing without worrying the remote end has stopped responding to messages.

 .. note::
     When you call the `close()` method, you will no longer be able to